skypointcloud/cdp/docs/docs/stitch.md

 < more content about ML approach - vector based approach>

-# How to use SkyPoint match process
+# How to use the Stitch (Map, Match, Merge) process

 1. Map: